Dear reader of ADxS.org, please excuse the disruption.

 3.1.
 Nonresponding to stimulants

-Atomoxetine is widely recommended if neither methylphenidate nor amphetamines are effective, which is said to be the case for 17%31 to 33%32 of ADHD sufferers.
-We suggest testing guanfacine first, especially in younger children and those with high blood pressure, as guanfacine has a better mean effect size with fewer side effects than atomoxetine.
+Atomoxetine is widely recommended if neither methylphenidate nor amphetamines work, which is said to be the case for 17%31 to 33%32 of people with ADHD.
+We suggest testing guanfacine first, especially in younger children and in people with ADHD, as guanfacine has a better mean Effect size with fewer side effects than atomoxetine.

-About 40%33 to 50%34 of those who do not respond to MPH should respond to atomoxetine, and about 75% of those who respond to MPH should also respond to atomoxetine.34
+About 40%33 to 50%34 of people with ADHD who do not respond to MPH should respond to atomoxetine, and about 75% of people with ADHD who respond to MPH should also respond to atomoxetine.34

 3.2.
 Emotional dysregulation